NunYahBitNiz/q_tweaks/README.md

 Root: Just type qmod in a terminal (preferably su)

 Non-root (in an adb shell):
--chmod 0777 /sdcard/qmod
+* chmod 0777 /sdcard/qmod
--sh /sdcard/qmod
+* sh /sdcard/qmod